np-mrd/npmrd_cross_domain_integration_docs/docs/json_breakdown.md

 - experimental_data <a name="nmr_data_experimental_data"></a>
   - nmr_data_download_link <a name="nmr_data_experimental_data_nmr_data_download_link"></a>
     - Example: `[Link](https://article-pipeline-test-bucket.s3.amazonaws.com/serve/2023-01-17_16_32.zip?AWSAccessKeyId=AKIATG5FM4URBBXHRLET&Signature=B7QypMRri9XmWbdKUT%2BuFIqtKN4%3D&Expires=1682986167)`
+    - This field will provide a presigned amazon s3 url to download the data in the submission directly from the deposition website’s data warehouse.
+This is how user submitted NMR data will be passed from the deposition system to the website database.
+Presigned urls can be used to download the data without an identity verification, however, they are REQUIRED to have an expiration date.
+This will be always set to the maximum which I believe is 7 days.
+If this causes issues, we can always transition to providing credentials in the future.
   - nmr_metadata <a name="nmr_data_experimental_data_nmr_metadata"></a>
     - vendor <a name="nmr_data_experimental_data_nmr_metadata_vendor"></a>
       - Example: `Bruker`
     - filetype <a name="nmr_data_experimental_data_nmr_metadata_filetype"></a>
       - Example: `Bruker_native`
+      - One of `Varian_native`, `Bruker_native`, `JEOL_native`, `Jcampdx`, `Mnova`.
+      - Previously we provided only vendor and used that as a means of deciding which pipeline to ingest the data with.
+However, we have recently discovered cases where the data can be collected on an instrument but then be converted to a different file format.
+For that reason, we have added this new “filetype” field which will specify the format of the data and make it clear which pipeline to ingest with.
+      - Note that I have included filetypes which we do not yet support (“JEOL_native”, “Mnova”).
+I have done this to future-proof the JSON in case we do eventually choose to start accepting data in these formats.
     - solvent <a name="nmr_data_experimental_data_nmr_metadata_solvent"></a>
       - Example: `CDCl3`
     - frequency <a name="nmr_data_experimental_data_nmr_metadata_frequency"></a>